 Sisters Use Their Talents

-This is a great book about strong and smart girls.
+is a great book about strong and smart girls.
 For years, our Chinese heritage camp used the story for a play that the children acted out for the closing program at camp.
 Inspired by a traditional folktale called the Seven Chinese Brothers Tucker has put a feminine spin on the tale and written about the seven sisters.
+The Seven Chinese Sisters

 Each sister has a special talent.
 The oldest can ride a scooter fast as the wind; the second knows karate, the third can count beyond five hundred the fourth can talk to dogs, the fifth can catch any ball, the sixth can cook wonderful noodle soup, and no one yet knows what the baby, seventh sister, can do.
 When the baby is snatched by a dragon, the sisters pool their talents to get their sister back, find out what the dragon wants, and help him as well.